-White bridal shoes that work hard (including lots of flats!) #Wedding Shoes#flats July 15 | Ariel Meadow Stallings offbeatbride This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
+White bridal shoes that work hard (including lots of flats!) #Wedding Shoes#flats July 15 | Ariel offbeatbride This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
 How cute are these "hello love" flats?
 Only $50 too.
 We all know that none of us here are into the "am I offbeat enough?" line of thought.
 My editors and all I feel pretty strongly that if you're browsing a website that features poly weddings, nerd weddings, and genderqueer weddings, then yes: you're offbeat.
 Stop fretting!
 Let's not get into offbeater-than-thou musings and instead let's just look at some white bridal shoes.
 With us offbeat types, sometimes white wedding shoes can be feel left behind, deemed as "too traditional" (whatever that means).
 Well, my friends, these white shoes are about to make you question everything you know about anything being "too traditional."
 I tried to stay focused on true white, but some ivory heels, cream flats, and light gold wedges may have snuck in.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
 PREVIOUS Ring needs resizing?
 Here's why you should wait to wear it… NEXT Rainbow hair, wedding tatts, and more unique Pennsylvania wedding ideas from Alysha Yoder Photography Show/Hide comments [ 1 ] Just what I needed today!
 I bought heels and then realized that the stairs in my venue are suuuuper steep and I should probably wear flats.
 I just picked up the As Good as It Glitz Flats (sparkly flower cutout) linked above on sale with a coupon 😀 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.